KISHORE-KANNA-07/Skill-Horizon/README.md

 # 🚀 Skill-Horizon – AI-Powered Job Recommendation System

 Skill-Horizon is a smart, resume-driven job recommendation system built using cutting-edge **Natural Language Processing (NLP)** and **machine learning algorithms**.
-It allows users to upload a resume, analyzes its content, and recommends the most relevant jobs from a curated dataset.
+It allows users to upload a resume, analyzes its content, and recommends the most relevant IT jobs from a curated dataset.

 Whether you're a fresher or an experienced professional, Skill-Horizon helps you expand your potential to new horizons — intelligently and instantly.